 Answer: The time frame is variable.
 It could be weeks, it could be years.
 On average, a small business can expect this range to be 5 -18 months.
 Numerous factors determine how long it will take to sell your company and some of those factors, like industry demand and economic conditions, are out of your control.
 What you can do, though, is make sure your company is prepared to be sold.
 This can not be emphasized enough!!!
 Buyers will be attracted to companies that are ready to transition so be one of them!

-While selling a business independent of a broker has it advantages, one advantage is NOT the success rate.
-Several studies have shown that 85%- 90% of businesses taken to market by their owners do not sell.
+The sale of a business independent of a broker has it advantages, one advantage is NOT the success rate.
+Several studies have shown that 30% of businesses taken to market by their owners do not sell.
 This is why it is so important to be well-prepared and well-informed.
 Exploring this site is a great start to give you a competitive edge.

 How do you determine your asking price?